kvhnuke/vue-chrome-hmr/README.md

 npm run dev
 ```

-These last two sets of content / background scripts need to be run side-by-side in separate windows, as the extension needs both content and backgound to run at the same time.
+These last two sets of content / background scripts need to be run side-by-side in separate windows, as the extension needs both content and background to run at the same time.

 ```bash
 # extension development (full chrome interaction, but no HMR)